oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

          port: 7001
    ```

-1. To connect to the Remote Console:
+1. For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server, use the URL:

    ```
    http://${HOSTNAME}:${LB_PORT}/